Specialty Training Programme Information

 Specialty Information Our 5 Top Tips

-- The specialty recruitment process is evolving all the time so check the MMC website for up to date information on the recruitment process being used by the speciality you are interested in.
+- The specialty recruitment process is evolving all the time so check the Specialty Training website for up to date information on the recruitment process being used by the speciality you are interested in.

 - Rotating around the majority of specialties as a student or trainee offers you unique opportunities for career exploration.
 Use that time wisely to find out all you can about different specialties.
 See our Information Interviews guide for suggestions of what questions to ask.